-Students work on Yale School of Drama productions and Yale Repertory Theatre productions subject to availability and suitability of projects and departmental requirements.
+Students work on David Geffen School of Drama productions and Yale Repertory Theatre productions subject to availability and suitability of projects and departmental requirements.

 Drama 50 is a 3-week classroom workshop in theatrical collaboration and composition for first-year actors, designers, directors, dramaturgs, and playwrights.
 The purpose is twofold: to challenge each student artist to develop their flexibility and fluency as a contributing member of a professional theatrical collaboration, whether as an actor, designer, director, dramaturg, or playwright; and to challenge the ensemble to collaboratively create an original emotionally and intellectually charged theatrical event.

 First-year playwrights in the spring semester participate in a three-week lab on new one-act plays with actors, directors, and dramaturgs.
 The New Play Lab has no design elements and minimal technical support, and is presented exclusively for the faculty and students of the School of Drama.

 First-, second-, and third-year actors employ skills from class in rehearsal and performance of a modern classic or contemporary work of challenging dimension with directors from among their faculty and professionals in the field.
 Dramaturgs are assigned to these projects.
 Designers and sound designers are assigned to Fall Project.
 Spring Project and the Commedia Project are designed by the company.
 The processes are managed by students from the Stage Management, Theater Management, and Technical Design and Production departments.
 The Fall Project is open to a small public audience, while the Spring Project and Commedia Project are presented by invitation only from members of the companies.